abtion/guidelines/tools_and_services/managing_access_to_1pw_vaults_and_project_data.md

 ### Vault organisation
 **1. Each project has their own Vault**
   - Only active teammembers have access to the Vault.
-  - When a team member is switching to an other projects, he/she ask's to decline access.
+  - When a team member is switching to another project, he/she ask's to be romoved access.
-  - The project's main developers, (people with most knowledge), will remain access to the Vault.
+  - The project's main developers, (people with most knowledge), will remain access to the vault.

 **2. Each team/department has their own Vault**
   - _PM, Marketing, Design.
 C-level, Sales:_ Shared logins categorised by department.
 Personal logins should be saved in private.